 - Member, Board of Directors, Chicago Center for Urban Life and Culture, Chicago (since 2014).

 - Presenter and participant, numerous disciplinary conference presentations at the National Communication Association Annual Conference and other disciplinary conferences (since 1994).

-- As NIU Assistant Professor, served as the academic advisor for seven master’s candidates and as committee member for eighteen master’s candidates; coordinated numerous public forums and debates on issues of local community concern; served on the President’s Commission on Sexual Orientation, Provost’s Task Force on Multicultural Curriculum Transformation, and numerous search committees.
+- As an assistant professor, served as the academic advisor for seven master’s candidates and as committee member for eighteen master’s candidates; coordinated numerous public forums and debates on issues of local community concern; served on the President’s Commission on Sexual Orientation, Provost’s Task Force on Multicultural Curriculum Transformation and numerous search committees.

 - Pro bono consulting in strategic communication for organizations involved in workforce development, child care, food distribution, litigation, grass-roots civil rights advocacy, and municipal elections.